yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 (Make sure this is smaller than 3.25MB)

 Now you'll need to overwrite the 'part1' flash partition with this file.
-Unfortunately you can't do this from the !OpenWrt image you've just booted over tftp, because the flash partition isn't known to it:
+Unfortunately you can't do this from the !OpenWrt image you've just booted over tftp, because the flash partition isn't known to it, unless you used !RedBoot> to create the entry:

 {{{
 root@OpenWrt:~# cat /proc/mtd